min2ha/ukwa-site/content/target/81449/index.en.md

   "subject": "Brexit : Impact on Northern Ireland"
 }

-# Independent: Theresa May abandons pledge for 'time limit' on UK's stay in customs union as part of Brexit deal

 Reports that Theresa May had abandoned her pledge that a deal to keep the UK in the EU customs territory must be “time-limited”, paving the way for likely cabinet resignations.
 The prime minister’s spokeswoman refused – four times – to say the “backstop” agreement, to avoid a hard border in Ireland, would have a strict end date, the assurance she set out four months ago.